braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/experiments.md

 ## Step 4: Distribute variants

 Choose the percentage distribution for your experiment.
-As a best practice, you should not change the distribution once your experiment has been launched.
+As a best practice, you should not change the distribution after your experiment has been launched.

 ## Step 5: Assign conversions